SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/dev_deploy.rst

 .. _info log file: eoas.ubc.ca/~dlatorne/MEOPAR/nowcast/nowcast.log
 .. _debug log file: eoas.ubc.ca/~dlatorne/MEOPAR/nowcast/nowcast.debug.log

-In the rare event that the nowcast automation system fails to download the HDRPS products every 6 hours via the :py:mod:`SalishSeaTools.salishsea_tools.nowcast.workers.download_weather` worker, it is critical that someone re-run that worker.
+In the rare event that the nowcast automation system fails to download the HRDPS products every 6 hours via the :py:mod:`SalishSeaTools.salishsea_tools.nowcast.workers.download_weather` worker, it is critical that someone re-run that worker.
 Even if the worker cannot be re-run in the nowcast system deployment environment on :kbd:`salish` due to permission issues the forecast products can be downloaded using a development and testing environment and directory structure as described above
 (see :ref:`SalishSeaNowcastPythnonPackageEnvironmwnt` and :ref:`SalishSeaNowcastDirectoryStructure`).